Apply Now Apply Now Apply Now

 The future is independent of the past, given the present!

 A Markov Process is a memoryless random process with a sequence of random states.
 When this process of transitioning the state is combined with the reward, then this gives us the Markov Decision Process.
-This reward process is like a chain with values that helps the agent to take the right decision.
+This reward process is like a chain with values that help the agent to take the right decision.

 This process is also combined with the discount factor, which tells how important is the current state to achieve future rewards.
 It is a value that varies between 0 to 1.